saworbit/SPACE/docs/federation.md

 ## Metadata Mesh Today

-Phase 4 splits `space.metadata` into multiple Paxos-style shards so capsules can be resolved in <100us even after migrating across metros and geos.
-Each `MeshNode` owns an `Arc<RwLock<HashMap<NodeId, SocketAddr>>>` registry plus a Raft handler that stores serialized capsule records per zone.
+Phase 4 splits `space.metadata` into multiple Paxos-style shards so capsules can be resolved quickly even after migrating across metros and geos.
+Each `MeshNode` owns an `Arc<RwLock<HashMap<NodeId, SocketAddr>>>` registry plus a Raft handler that stores serialized capsule records per zone (stubbed in `vendor/raft-rs`).

 When a view projects, `MeshNode::shard_metadata`: